tldr-pages/tldr/pages/linux/lvremove.md

 > Remove one or more logical volumes.

-- Remove a logical volume:
+- Remove a logical volume in a volume group:

 `lvremove {{volume_group}}/{{logical_volume}}`